ndeguillaume/Molotov/README.md

 ### How to run the App :

-Run the app with the command :
+Run the app with the command : sudo sh deploy.sh

-$cd serveur
-$sudo npm install
-$cd ../client
-$sudo npm install
-$cd ..
-$sudo sh deploy.sh

 The server should be listening on port 5000.

 The port of the client is not important.

+If the script doesn't work :

+Run the following commands in one terminal: cd server/ && npm install && node server.js Run the following commands in another terminal : cd client/ && npm install && npm start

+Access to the website here : localhost:3000
 ### Database

 You can use your own database created on https://mongodb.com.